 He agreed, when you are biased towards others, it affects your work performance.
 Your relationship with fellow workers will not be clean as you were poisoned against one or the other.
 You keep a reserve with your fellow worker and subconsciously you don’t trust and share everything with them.
 That attitude reduces your contribution to your work, and you will not be able to serve your employer with full integrity.
 And when you go home, you are not giving 100% to your family either, you are obsessed with your hatred towards the other.

 Being an Indian-American, I have a substantial number of connections and interactions with Indians and Pakistanis.
 A majority of Indians or Pakistanis have no problems with the other, but a few of them are loaded with hatred for each other.
 They also hate each other’s religions, while they are alive, they jump at every opportunity to screw themselves with hate talk against Indians or Pakistanis and Muslims or Hindus.
-The worst thing they do is dump their sewage on to their children’s hearts.
+The worst thing they do is dump their sewage into their children’s hearts.
 Thanks to America, most of the children born here reject the parents prejudices.

 Let me share an often repeated story – Two Buddhist monks and a pregnant woman were waiting to cross a stream that was overflowing.
-After several hours of hopelessly waiting, the two decided to walk through the stream, the woman asked if one of them can carry her on their back to the other end.
+After several hours of hopelessly waiting, the two decided to walk through the stream, the woman asked if one of them could carry her on their back to the other end.
 The monks looked at each other, they were not supposed to touch or feel a woman’s body, the senior monk decided to carry her anyway.

 The senior monk dropped her on the other side of the stream, and as the two guys started walking, the junior questioned the senior.
 You were not supposed to feel the body of a woman and you did not set a good example, I was watching her body rub yours.
 The senior responded, “Look, I dropped that lady back there, but you are still carrying her on your mind.
-The few crappy Indians and Pakistanis and the few shitty Muslims and Hindus carry their baggage to the grave or the crematorium.
+The few crappy Indians and Pakistanis and the few ugly HIndus and Muslims carry their baggage to the grave or the crematorium.
 How sad!
 They have a choice to be free from ill-will.

 You can extricate yourselves from such misery, breathe, and live freely.
 The teens want to know how to tell their parents to take a hike and not dump their baggage on them.